-Alternative 2 would accept the OFLs and ABCs recommended by the Gulf and South Atlantic SSCs from 2017 through 2020, and would establish the Gulf apportionment of the ACL equal to 18% of the stock ABC (the historical apportionment).
-Options to remove (Option 2a) or apply (Option 2b) the Gulf Council's ACL/ACT control rule buffer (12%, using years 2012 - 2014) are also presented.
-Functionally, Alternative 2 reduces the allowable harvest and, therefore, allowable fishing effort, when compared with Alternative 1.
-This reduction results in positive indirect effects to the physical environment through the comparative reduction of fishing effort to the greatest degree under Option 2b, followed by Option 2a; however, the small difference in allowable landings between these options makes the difference in their effects negligible.
+Preferred Alternative 2 would accept the OFLs and ABCs recommended by the Gulf and South Atlantic SSCs from 2017 through 2020, and would establish the Gulf apportionment of the ACL equal to 18% of the stock ABC (the historical apportionment).
+Options to remove (Preferred Option 2a) or apply (Option 2b) the Gulf Council's ACL/ACT control rule buffer (12%, using years 2012 - 2014) are also presented.
+Functionally, Preferred Alternative 2 reduces the allowable harvest and, therefore, allowable fishing effort, when compared with Alternative 1.
+This reduction in harvest limits results in positive indirect effects to the physical environment through the comparative reduction of fishing effort to the greatest degree under Option 2b, followed by Preferred Option 2a; however, the small difference in allowable landings between these options makes the difference in their effects negligible.

-Comparably to Alternative 2, Alternative 3 would also accept the SSC-recommended OFLs and ABCs, and would apply the historical Gulf apportionment equal to 18% of the stock ABC.
-Further, Alternative 3 would apply the ACL/ACT control to this apportionment and set the Gulf ACL equal to 88% of the apportionment (i.e., 12% buffer using landings from 2012-2014).
+Comparably to Preferred Alternative 2, Alternative 3 would also accept the SSCrecommended OFLs and ABCs, and would apply the historical Gulf apportionment equal to 18% of the stock ABC.
 No ACT would be established in the Gulf.
 In practice, Alternative 3 is functionally similar to Option 2b of Alternative 2.
-The primary difference is that AMs are activated when the ACL is met, and if an ACT is used as a management tool, then the fishing season will be set using the ACT.
+The primary difference is that AMs would be activated when the ACL is met, and if an ACT is used as a management tool, then the fishing season would be set using the ACT.
 This means that the fishing season would close sooner (and fishing effort would be less) under Alternative 3.
 Even though the estimated fishing season under Option 2b of Alternative 2 would be shorter than under Alternative 3, fishing effort would still not cease until the ACL was met or projected to be met.
+The effects on the physical environment are similar between Alternatives 2 and 3, with positive effects resulting from potentially less fishing effort as a direct result of a lower ACL (or ACT) than currently in place (Alternative 1).